a-hansen/aon/README.md

 ```

 #### Double
-Requires 9 bytes, the letter 'D' followed by the IEEE 754
+Requires 9 bytes, the letter 'D' followed by 8 bytes in the IEEE 754
-floating-point "double format" bit layout (64 bits).
+floating-point "double format" bit layout.
 ```
 <Double> ::= "D" byte[8]
 ```

 #### Float
-Requires 5 bytes, the letter 'd' followed by the IEEE 754
+Requires 5 bytes, the letter 'd' followed by 4 bytes in the IEEE 754
-floating-point "single format" bit layout (32 bits).
+floating-point "single format" bit layout.
 ```
 <Float> ::= "d" byte[4]
 ```